FDI MOOT OFFICIAL RULES

 1. The teams emerging from the preliminary rounds (according to 7.12) or a preceding elimination round may be paired strongest v weakest, second strongest v second weakest, etc.

 2. If the pairings do not involve each team pleading both as Claimant and Respondent, the decision as to which Team pleads Claimant or Respondent may be determined by lot.

 The winning Team of the Final Round is the winner of the Moot and shall receive the Skadden, Arps, Slate, Meagher & Flom Trophy.

-The best individual oral advocate of the Oral Hearing shall be determined by adding the normalized scores awarded to that oral advocate in the best two Preliminary Rounds in which he/she argued (irrespective of representing Claimant or Respondent).
-The Best Advocate shall receive the Thomas Waelde Advocacy Award.
+The best individual oral advocate shall be determined by the average of the normalized scores awarded in three or more Preliminary Rounds (irrespective of representing Claimant or Respondent), and will receive the Thomas Waelde Advocacy Award.

 The top 10 such scores will be honorably mentioned.

 The best advocates arguing two rounds as Claimant or two rounds as Respondent shall be similarly recognised.

 The best advocate of the Final will also be recognised.

 The Team that receives the greatest number of points from the Memorial Judges for its Memorial for Claimant shall receive the Award for the Best Memorial for Claimant.

 The Team that receives the greatest numbers of points from the Memorial Judges for its Memorial for Respondent shall receive the Award for the Best Memorial for Respondent.